-The CGNC believes that the promotion of diversity is best served by a careful consideration of the full range of knowledge, experience, skills and backgrounds of each director candidate in light of the changing needs of the Board of Directors and alignment with the Corporation's strategy in the current environment, without focusing on specific diversity characteristics.
-Therefore, the CGNC has not set specific targets for the representation of members of Indigenous Peoples, persons with disabilities or members of visible minorities on our Board.
+The CGNC believes that the promotion of diversity is best served by a careful consideration of the full range of knowledge, experience, skills and backgrounds of each director candidate in light of the changing needs of the Board of Directors and alignment with the Corporation's strategy in the current environment.
+While we have adopted a threshold that at least 30% of our directors should be women, the CGNC has not at this time set specific targets for the representation of members of Indigenous Peoples, persons with disabilities or members of visible minorities on our Board of Directors.
 We currently have one director who is a member of a visible minority as defined in the Employment Equity Act (Canada).
 We do not currently have representation on our Board of members of Indigenous Peoples or persons with disabilities.